During Pandemic, National Parks Are Getting Trashed

 Back at the aforementioned Santa Paula Canyon in the Los Padres National Forest, which is a convenient 90-minute drive from central Los Angeles and has long had a history with litter and graffiti, scenic photos shared by social media “influencers” from the canyon this spring spurred a copycat rush and an astonishing level of overcrowding.
 “I’d describe it as folks celebrating the 4th a couple months early,” says Andrew Madsen, a spokesperson for the forest.
 “You had too many people, and there was not a lot of practicing of social distancing or trail stewardship.”

 After the park’s closure, Mora and other volunteers have contributed hundreds of hours of cleanup work.
-Volunteers like these across the country are becoming increasingly crucial to the National Parks Service due to their already existing economic frailties.
+Volunteers like these across the country are becoming increasingly crucial to the U.S. Forest Service and the National Park Service due to their already existing economic frailties.
 Many areas are understaffed and many repair work proposals have yet to be fulfilled; President Trump, during his tenure, has repeatedly proposed budget cuts to the organization.
 Since coronavirus, local budget shortfalls have led to the scaling back of some parks jobs—including a bear whisperer in Mammoth Lakes, Calif., who was in charge of keeping hikers safe from bears.

 Mora worries that when the Santa Paula Canyon opens back up on July 31, people will go right back to trashing it, and that she and other volunteers could be fighting an uphill battle for months or years to come.
 “This area was a beautiful, sacred place to the Native Americans who used to live here,” Mora says.
 “I hope we can turn it back to how it was before graffiti and trash were even in the canyon.”